-Max Lesnik joins us in the Firehouse studio with his daughter, Vivien Lesnik Weisman who directed the "The Man of Two Havanas."
+Max Lesnik joins us in the firehouse studio with his daughter, Vivien Lesnik Weisman, who directed "The Man of Two Havanas."
 The film premiered this week at the Tribeca Film Festival. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: We turn now to The Man of Two Havanas, a new documentary about Max Lesnik.
 Lesnik was a close friend of Fidel Castro’s, who was exiled to the United States following a public disagreement over Cuba’s ties to the Soviet Union.
 But instead of joining Castro’s right-wing Cuban American opponents, Lesnik became an outspoken critic of the U.S. embargo and covert warfare to bring down the Cuban government.
 For his views, he was the target of several attacks that nearly cost him his life.

 In a moment we’ll hear from Max Lesnik and his daughter Vivien Lesnik Weisman, who is director of the film The Man of Two Havanas, but first an excerpt of the film.

 VIVIEN LESNIK WEISMAN: Did the Dolphins just win the Super Bowl?
 Some kind of Cuban-American Mardi Gras?
 We are celebrating the imminent death of the nonplus, ultra-evil-doer of the 20th century: Fidel.
 These are my people.
 However, since I don’t see Castro as the root of all evil in the universe, well, I’m a little out of step with my tribe, and I could give a [beep], but there is a complicating factor: my dad.
 He gives a [beep].
 He really does care, and he has from the very beginning.